SDGforskning/sdg-strings/SDG07_query_topic_WoS.md

 #### Phrase 3

 This phrase covers reliance on and reduction in use of fossil fuels.
-Many of the same action terms as in the action approached are used here.
-The general structure is *fossil fuels + reliance OR promotional action / actions*.
-Some phrases with `oil` are exluded with NOT to avoid irrelevant hits about uses of e.g. palm oil and fish oil.
+The general structure is *fossil fuels + reliance/reduced use OR fossil fuels + phrase out/energy strategy*.
+This tructure is similar to the action approach, but extra *energy strategy* terms are included here.
+Some phrases with `oil` are exluded with NOT to avoid irrelevant hits about uses of e.g. palm oil and fish oil. `petroleum` is only used in the second combination as if used in the first there are many results about it's use as a material, rather than in an energy context.

 ```py
 (